Amazon is spending $800 million to make free one-day shipping standard for Prime

 Olsavsky didn’t specify when this option would be standard for all Prime customers, but he said Amazon expects to “make steady progress quickly and through the year.”

-Almost exactly a year ago, Amazon raised the price of Prime memberships from $99 to $119 per year.
+Almost exactly a year ago, Amazon raised the price of Prime memberships in the United States from $99 to $119 per year.
 While the membership includes benefits such as access to original TV shows and music streaming, the core selling point has always been complimentary expedited shipping.

 CEO Jeff Bezos has said that he wants Prime to be such a good deal that people would be “irresponsible not to be a member.”
 Amazon now has more than 100 million subscribers who pay for the service.